Iacaruso-lab/Eye_tracking_camera/README.md

+## Some notes

-The mass of the frame with the SIL conenctors is approximately 0.09g.
+- The mass of the frame with the SIL conenctors is approximately 0.09g.
-Resistor values were calculated baser on Vcc = 4V but we ended up suplying it at 3.3V (Nominal voltage for the camera)
+- Resistor values were calculated baser on Vcc = 4V but we ended up suplying it at 3.3V (Nominal voltage for the camera)

 ![Eye tracking camera](https://github.com/user-attachments/assets/238db712-83f4-49fa-b9f5-d0776f89ccea)